Organizations - Configuration and Management of Multi-Tenant Use

 ScoutDNS provides two levels of tenancy.
 The primary inherent level allows any operator to be a member of any number of accounts and have different roles depending on each account's settings.
 The second level, enabled through the Organizations tab, allows the creation of multiple sub-organizational units within a single parent account and the management of roles for organizations within that same account.

 The default primary account multi-tenancy is useful for consultants and resellers who need access to help manage multiple yet completely separate accounts.
-The Organizations tab and selector are designed for managed service providers and large enterprises who wish to segment sites, profiles, and other objects within the same account to benefit from roll-up dashboard stats and account reporting.
+The Organizations tab and selector are designed for managed service providers and large enterprises that wish to segment sites, profiles, and other objects within the same account to benefit from roll-up dashboard stats and account reporting.

 Primary Account Selection: An operator can select to view any account they are a member of using the account selector at the top right of the UI.